How to Complete Mount Kailash Trek?

 The Mt.
 Kailash kora starts from Darchen, and the whole trail is 52km.
 For ordinary tourists, it takes about 2 to 3 days to complete the kora.
 Dirapuk Monastery is usually the first day‘s accommodation.
 The whole journey from Darchen to Dirapuk Monastery is 20 kilometers(5km drive and 15km trek), mostly uphill, which can be completed by hiking at a constant speed for about 7 hours.
 After passing the Dirapuk Monastery, pilgrims need to pass over Dolma La Pass at an altitude of around 5,600 meters.
 Due to the high altitude, there's no accommodation in the close distance so pilgrims have to choose to stay overnight at Dirapuk Monastery.
 There's still a 32km distance(29km trek and 3km drive) from Dirapuk Monastery to Darchen.
 So if you want to complete your kora in 2 days, you need to start your kora as early as possible on the 2nd day.
 The trail of Dirapuk Monastery - Dolma La Pass – Zuktulpuk Monastery is not easy to trek.
 The rest of the journey takes about 15 hours.

-1. Tourists can trek slowly at the high altitude areas of Mt.Kailash, without hurry, therefore reduce the possibility of occurring altitude sickness.
+1. Tourists can trek slowly at the high altitude areas of Mt.Kailash, without hurry, therefore reducing the possibility of occurring altitude sickness.

 2. Tourists have more time to stop and enjoy the beautiful scenery during the trek and take photos with the sacred mountain Kailash.